GoBetterAuth/go-better-auth-site/README.md

-# Go Better Auth Site & Docs
+# GoBetterAuth Site & Docs

-All-in-one landing page and docs site for Go Better Auth library.
+All-in-one landing page and docs site for the GoBetterAuth library.

 ## Development